kubernetes/ingress-nginx/docs/user-guide/configmap.md

 Sets the addresses on which the server will accept requests instead of *.
 It should be noted that these addresses must exist in the runtime environment or the controller will crash loop.

+#### http-snippet

+Adds custom configuration to the http section of the nginx configuration
+Default: ""

+#### server-snippet

+Adds custom configuration to all the servers in the nginx configuration
+Default: ""

+#### location-snippet

+Adds custom configuration to all the locations in the nginx configuration
+Default: ""

+### Opentracing

 #### enable-opentracing